ecmwf/aviso/README.md

 For a detailed description of the notification functionality and of the configuration client application please refer to the [user manual](user_manual.md).

-For information regarding the installation please refer to the [installation guide](install.md).

 For information on how to contribute to the development and to the architectural design please refer to the [development guide](development.md).